RainingSea/cese/project/website/DailyHealthTips/architect.md

 [CONTENT]
-"Implementation approach": "The 'DailyHealthTips' web application will be developed using Flask as the web framework to handle routing and HTTP requests.
-Python will be used for backend logic, and HTML will be utilized for the frontend.
-The application will follow a simple model-view-controller structure to maintain clarity and separation of concerns.
-The focus will be on implementing core features with minimal complexity, ensuring a lightweight and efficient application.", "UI design": "The user interface will be designed with simplicity and usability in mind.
-The layout will include a login page, registration page, tips display page, tips archive page, and feedback submission page.
-A consistent color scheme will be used to enhance user experience.
-Navigation links will be prominently displayed to allow users to easily move between different sections of the application, ensuring that all functional requirements are met.", "Data Storage": "Data will be stored in local text files, with separate files for users, tips, and feedback.
-This approach simplifies data management and retrieval without the overhead of a SQL database.
-The use of text files allows for easy reading and writing operations, making the application lightweight and efficient.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/tips.html", "templates/archive.html", "templates/feedback.html", "users.txt", "tips.txt", "feedback.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "The 'DailyHealthTips' web application will be developed using Python with the Flask framework for handling web requests and user sessions.
+The application will follow a simple structure, with a single main file managing routes and logic, and HTML templates for the user interface.
+The application will start from a login page, guiding users through registration, viewing daily tips, and submitting feedback.",

+"UI design":"The UI will consist of several key pages: The login page will have fields for username and password, along with a 'Register here' link.
+The registration page will include fields for new user details.
+The daily tips display will show the current tip with 'Previous Tip' and 'Next Tip' buttons for navigation.
+The tips archive page will include a search bar for filtering tips and a list of historical tips.
+The feedback submission will have a text area for user comments and a submit button.",

+"Data Storage":"Data will be stored in local text files.
+User accounts will be stored in 'users.txt', daily health tips in 'tips.txt', and feedback in 'feedback.txt'.
+Each type of data will be stored in a separate file to facilitate easy management and retrieval.",

+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/tips.html", "templates/archive.html", "templates/feedback.html", "users.txt", "tips.txt", "feedback.txt"],

+"Data structures and interfaces": " classDiagram
     class Main {